Wanderzest

 🌭 History of Currywurst

 The origin of currywurst goes back to 1949, when German housewife, Herta Heuwer, ended up getting ketchup and curry powder from a British soldier.
 She mixed those ingredients and a few others, and voila!
 Currywurst was born.
-She started a food stand that was reported to have sold 10,000 currywurst per week until 1974 when she closed up shop.
-Currywurst still remains a popular fast food icon in Germany to this day!
+She started a successful food stand, and Currywurst still remains a popular fast food icon in Germany to this day!

 • Bratwurst: Make sure you use high-quality bratwurst.